ericmalekos/RNASeq-walkthough/Part_0.md

 **The Data**: I will be using paired-end 151 bp Illumina sequence data starting in fastq.gz format.

+**Note**: <code>fastq.gz</code> files often appear as <code>fq.gz</code>.
+If this is the case for your data and you're following this guide, you'll have to change the scripts to <code>fq.gz</code> wherever <code>fastq.gz</code> appears.

 <br />

-## Step 0: Getting the Data
+## Part 0: Getting the Data

 In cases where it seems to make sense I will include the generic command followed by the command I am using for actual data as an example.
 Otherwise I will just show the command I am using.
+In the case of generic commands less-than, greater-than markers will be used EX: <data/directory>.

 ### 0.1 From an SFTP Server
 0. Connect to courtyard, start a <code>screen</code> and navigate to your directory